fellowsb/fellowsb.github.io/comms.md

 - Communication system architecture review
 - Independent cost estimate analysis
-- Remote communication site inspection
+- Communication site troubleshooting
+- Interference investigation

 We provide solutions and insight into the challenging world of communication systems.